ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What is the best form of Niacin (as Niacinamide)?

-Niacinamide is our top-rated form of Niacin (as Niacinamide) — the form we recommend for its High Absorption bioavailability.
-We compared 2 forms in our formulary.
+Niacinamide is our top-rated form of Niacin (as Niacinamide), and we compared 1 forms in our formulary to rank it.

 ✓ Top Pick: Niacinamide